WhatsApp/erlfmt/doc/erlfmt_parse.md

 * The special `catch` node is encoded as regular unary operator node.

 * Lists are represented as a `list` node instead of a chain of `cons` and `nil` nodes, similar to the `tuple` node.
-The last elemenent of the list can be a `cons` node representing explicit consing syntax.
+The last element of the list can be a `cons` node representing explicit consing syntax.

 * Representation for types is in general the same as for corresponding values.